szczyglis-dev/js-ai-body-tracker/README.md

 **Events / hooks**

 You can define your own functions that will handle, for example, points in the image detected by the neural network, the event / hook system is used for this.
-To define a hook, use the `on` method.
-For example, to define a Hook that will display all detected points in real-time live, write the following code:
+To define a hook, use the `on()` method.
+For example, to define a hook that will display all detected points in real-time live, write the following code:

 ```js
 tracker.on('beforeupdate', function(poses) {